 15. Requests also the High Commissioner for Human Rights to ensure that the expert receives necessary support to fulfill the work;

-16. Request further the High Commissioner for Human Rights, with dedicated capacity, based on the workshop discussions and proposals presented, and in consultation with the expert, to present the Office’s vision for reinforcing its work in promoting and protecting economic, social and cultural rights within the context of addressing inequalities in the recovery from the COVID-19 pandemic in a form of a report, for consideration by the Council at its fifty-fourth session, to be followed by an interactive dialogue;
+16. Request further the High Commissioner for Human Rights, with dedicated capacity, based on the workshop discussions and proposals presented, to present the Office’s vision for reinforcing its work in promoting and protecting economic, social and cultural rights within the context of addressing inequalities in the recovery from the COVID-19 pandemic in a form of a report, for consideration by the Council at its fifty-fourth session, to be followed by an interactive dialogue;

 17. Decides to remain seized of the matter.